If you’re looking for hiking tips from a random dude on the Internet, you’ve come to the right place!

 11. Do you have a map?
 You need a map.
 “Dude, I have your trail guides!” you might say.
 “Fantastic!
 Also, you should have a map,” I will reply (and I will be referring to the awesome maps from the New York-New Jersey Trail Conference).
 I try to write trail instructions so that you won’t need to refer to the map, but if you take one wrong turn, my trail guides will be of little use to you.
 Know what would be very useful in that circumstance?
 A map!
 (This Avenza maps app comes highly recommended as well, as a nice companion to a good ol’ paper map.)

-12. Most of the trail guides on this site have a Google Map embedded near the top of the guide, marked with the text: Google Terrain Map of hike route.
+12. Most of the trail guides on this site have a Google Map embedded near the bottom of the guide in the “Resources” section, marked with the text: Google Terrain Map of hike route.
 If you’re looking at the guide on a mobile device, you can tap the [ ] icon in the top-right corner of the embedded Google Map to maximize it.
 When you do this, the Google Maps app (assuming you have it installed) will open, showing your location as a blue dot versus my GPS trace of the hike route.
 The blue dot even has a little headlight to show you which way you’re walking.
 Cool, right?
 Don’t depend on this feature out on the trails (cell service can be spotty), but it’s a cool feature when it works!

 13. Sneakers work fine for most hikes, and I wore them hiking for many, many years.
 Then I switched to hard-soled hiking shoes (I’ve rolled through at least a dozen pairs of Merrells in the last twenty years), and they make a world of difference, especially on very rocky hikes.
 If it’s an option, I’d recommended paying the extra few bones for the Gore-Tex versions of the shoes, too.
 It’s fun to step in puddles with impunity.